-More often than not, we now see websites popping up with a message saying, “This website uses cookies…” and options to accept, reject or manage them.
-With regard to privacy and security, cookie consent has become a major cause of concern for business owners and users.
-This article discusses cookies and cookie laws in Canada and the USA.
+More often than not, we now see websites popping up with a message saying, “This website uses cookies…” and options to accept, reject, or manage them.
+With regard to privacy regulations and security, cookie consent has become a significant cause of concern for business owners and users alike, highlighting the importance of compliance and data protection.
+This article discusses cookies, cookie laws, and the necessity to add cookie consent to websites in Canada and the USA, aligning with global privacy control standards.

 What Are Cookies & How Do They Work?